-The purpose of the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy (2010) is to give practitioners support and guidance in resolving issues that can and do crop up in their work.
+The purpose of the BACP Ethical Framework for the Counselling Professions is to give practitioners support and guidance in resolving issues that can and do crop up in their work.
 It is also to encourage practitioners to work ethically and to be aware of their responsibilities in delivering therapy in a variety of settings and within different organisations and also as protection for the public.
 For more information see the professional conduct procedure at the end of the ethical framework, where it describes how a client can complain if they feel that they have been damaged by a member of BACP.

 Other useful websites

 For further information, please see the Useful Links section on our It's Good to Talk website.
 This list of organisations is compiled as a service to members and the public.
 Inclusion does not mean that an organisation is recognised or recommended by BACP.